 What is less well known, and what may seem completely counter-intuitive, is that the majority of McDonald's margins are generated by income from leasing the company's premises to its various franchisees around the world, and not by the sale of fast food.
 It is essential to clarify this business model in order to extract maximum value from it.

 In the 1960s, Toyota overturned the industrial model.
-Its production system was based on concepts that are still fashionable today, such as the lean manufacturingJust-in-time, quality circles, etc. Closer to home, Amazon and Netflix have also developed disruptive business models.
+Its production system was based on concepts that are still fashionable today, such as the lean manufacturingJust-in-time, quality circle, etc. Closer to home, Amazon and Netflix have also developed disruptive business models.

 The same business model can be applied to different companies if they change one of the parameters of their framework, such as their value proposition and the product sold.
 The best-known business models include direct sales companies, franchises and companies that cut out the middleman, such as Uber.